 One of the biggest challenges in contact centers today is getting the forecasting and planning right.
 If you do that well, the rest is much easier.
-Over the next 6 weeks, we’ll have a 3-part series to help you incorporate some of the best techniques in the industry to forecast and plan smarter.
+This 3-part series will help you incorporate some of the best techniques in the industry to forecast and plan smarter.
 We hope these tips and tricks help turn you into a forecasting hero!

 Contact Center Forecasting Methods and Tips